statamic-rad-pack/shopify/docs/content/en/CMS/content.md

 ## Product Content

 The addon pulls the following information for products.
-Although you can remove any of this from the editor there are a few fields which are required for the addon to work.
+Although you can remove any of this from the editor there are a few fields that are required for the addon to work.

 | Value              | Key                 | Description   | Required  |
 | -------------------| ------------------- | ------------- | --------- |